axiomiety/axiomiety.github.io/articles/proj_aws-glacier.markdown

 At this point it's probably worth putting those on paper.
 This is the only opportunity you have to view your keys.

 This conclude setting things up - we now have all the tools we need to start using the `boto` module.

+TODO:
-TODO: look into MFA (multi factor auth)
+*   look into MFA (multi factor auth)
-TODO: look into SNS, as they can be delivered over a variety of protocols (including email)
+*   look into SNS, as they can be delivered over a variety of protocols (including email)
-TODO: look into root account/multiple users
+*   look into root account/multiple users

 ### Using `boto` ###